 The supported storage types and protocol types of a file system change based on the region.
 For more information, see Storage types and protocol types supported by NAS in different regions.

-Zone The zone.
-Each region has many isolated locations known as zones.
+Zone The zone where the file system resides.
+Each region has multiple isolated locations known as zones.
 The power supply and network of each zone are independent.
-In the same region but different zones, an Elastic Compute Service (ECS) instance can access a file system.
+If a file system and an ECS instance reside in the same region but in different zones, they can communicate with each other.

 Protocol Type The protocol type.
 Select SMB (2.1 and later).

 The Server Message Block (SMB) protocol is applicable to file sharing among Linux ECS instances.

 Storage Type The storage type.
 Valid values: SSD performance-type and Capacity-type.

 The maximum size of a Performance NAS file system is 1 PB.
 The maximum size of a Capacity NAS file system is 10 PB.
 The pay-as-you-go billing method is adopted.